 - A. Committees are created to fulfill specific Board functions effectively.
 By utilizing committees, the Board can facilitate greater breadth, depth, and resources to a specific item delegated by the Board.
 When establishing a standing committee, the Board will follow these guidelines: - 1.
 The full Board will approve a charter of authorities, composition, and roles and responsibilities for all Board Committees. - 2.
-Committee members' independence, personal characteristics, qualifications, expertise, and number will be considered. - 3.
-Training and evaluation programs for Committee members and its Chairperson will be considered. - 4.
-Any director may sit in on any Committee meeting.
+Committee members' independence, personal characteristics, qualifications, expertise, and number will be considered.

-- 5. Communication and reporting back to the full Board will occur fully and transparently. - 6.
+- 3. Training and evaluation programs for Committee members and its Chairperson will be considered. - 4.
+Any director may sit in on any Committee meeting. - 5.
+Communication and reporting back to the full Board will occur fully and transparently. - 6.
 Committee meeting minutes will be prepared and approved by the appropriate Committee and furnished to the full Board. - 7.
-Qualifications for each Committee and the appointment of its members will be directly correlated to the requirements needed to best perform the Board functions that the Committee has been formed to address. - B. The Board has appointed three standing committees, including audit, human capital, and risk.
+Qualifications for each Committee and the appointment of its members will be directly correlated to the requirements needed to best perform the Board functions that the Committee has been formed to address. - B. The Board has appointed three standing committees, including Audit, Human Capital, and Risk.
 Each committee has a charter that outlines membership, terms of office, responsibilities/authorities, and reporting requirements.
-Additionally, the Board utilizes a governance committee comprised of the board chair, the board vice chair, and the board committee chairs.
-The governance committee meets on an as-needed basis.